Eastern South Africa Highlights: Escarpment & Kruger

 The accommodation is of a medium-plus standard.
 It includes a small inn, a hotel, a resort and national park’s chalets.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.

-For non-birders or those with a broad interest there are plenty of mammals and other wildlife to see.
+For non-birders or those with a broad interest there are plenty of mammals and other wildlife to see on this trip.
 For example, these include the classic African big game species such as Elephant, White Rhino, African Buffalo, Lion, Leopard, South African Giraffe and Hippopotamus.
 In addition, one can expect to see a range of Antelope, plus some smaller species such as various Primates; Honey Badger; Black-backed Jackal; various Mongoose species and others.
 In addition, there’s a range of reptiles, amphibians, butterflies and other insects to be seen.

 In conclusion, this Kruger Park birding safari is a fantastic way to be introduced to some of South Africa’s scenery, birds and animals.
 It covers a wide range of habitats within a relatively small area, and includes a chance for some fantastic mammal encounters as well.
 Indeed, this one is hard to beat...